craftcms/docs/docs/commerce/3.x/orders.md

 Orders are an [Element Type](https://docs.craftcms.com/v3/extend/element-types.html) and can have custom field associated with them.

-For examples of using order information in templates and seeing what properties are available, take a look at the the <api:craft\commerce\elements\Order> class reference.
+For examples of using order information in templates and seeing what properties are available, take a look at the the <commerce3:craft\commerce\elements\Order> class reference.

 ## Carts become orders